-- (1) SEF IA1.1 authenticates the S1 "Cardholder", - (2) SEF IA1.2 assumes the default identity S2 "Somebody", - (3) SEF IA1.3 detects S7 "Potential attacker". - ad (1): The TOE will contain an authentication function SEF IA1.1 that detects the S1 "Cardholder" in two different ways: (a) by PIN and (b) by PUK. - (a) The SEF IA1.1.1 allows the S1 "Cardholder" to authenticate himself for the SigG application presenting the verification data.
-If the number of consecutive failed authentication attempts with reference data does not exceed the maximum number of allowed failed authentication attempts (RC{PIN}>0), the SEF IA1.1.1 will verify the verification data by means of O3 "SigG cardholder reference data" (PIN) using the mechanism M1 defined in paragraph 3.5.1.
+- (1) SEF IA1.1 authenticates the S1 "Cardholder", - (2) SEF IA1.2 assumes the default identity S2 "Somebody", - (3) SEF IA1.3 detects S7 "Potential attacker".

+- (a) The SEF IA1.1.1 allows the S1 "Cardholder" to authenticate himself for the SigG application presenting the verification data.
+If the number of consecutive failed authentication attempts with reference data does not exceed the maximum number of allowed failed authentication attempts (RC{PIN}>0), the SEF IA1.1.1 will verify the verification data by means of O3 "SigG cardholder reference data" (PIN) using the mechanism M1 defined in paragraph 5.1.
 If the number of consecutive failed authentication attempts with reference data (PIN) exceeds the maximum number of allowed failed authentication attempts (RC{PIN}=0) the authentication attempt fails (independently of the presented verification data).
 Successful authentication of the cardholder is defined as SRE5 "Successful cardholder authentication".
 A failure of the authentication attempt as the cardholder is defined as SRE6 "cardholder authentication failure" or SRE7 "Repeated authentication failure", depending on the value of RC{PIN}.
-The SEF IA1.1.1 uses the mechanism M1 described in section 3.5.1. - (b) The SEF IA1.1.2 allows the S1 "Cardholder" to authenticate himself for the SigG application presenting data as reset code.
+The SEF IA1.1.1 uses the mechanism M1 described in section 5.1. - (b) The SEF IA1.1.2 allows the S1 "Cardholder" to authenticate himself for the SigG application presenting data as reset code.
 The presented data is verified by means of O4 "SigG cardholder reset code".
-If the presented data matches O4 "SigG cardholder reset code" and the retry of authentication by presenting the reset code is still allowed (RC{PUK}>0) then this will be interpreted as SRE11 "Cardholder authenticated by reset code".
-If the presented data does not match O4 "SigG cardholder reset code" or the retry of authentication by presenting the reset code is not allowed (RC{PUK}=0) then this will be interpreted as SRE12 "Cardholder authentication by reset code failed".
-The SEF IA1.1.2 uses the mechanism M4 described in section 3.5.4.
+If the presented data matches O4 "SigG cardholder reset code" and the retry of authentication by presenting the reset code is still allowed ($RC{PUK}>0$) then this will be interpreted as SRE11 "Cardholder authenticated by reset code" or the retry of authentication by presenting the reset code "SigG cardholder reset code" and the retry of allowed ($RC{PUK}=0$) then this will be interpreted as SRE11 "Cardholder authenticated by reset code" or the retry of authentication by presenting the reset code is not allowed ($RC{PUK}=0$) then this will be interpreted as SRE12 "Cardholder authentication by reset code failed".
+The SEF IA1.1.2 uses the mechanism M4 described in section 5.4.

 ad (2): The TOE assumes for the SigG application the default identity of the human user S2 "Somebody" after the following SRE: SRE1 "Resetting of the ICC", SRE2 "Deactivation of the ICC", SRE3 "Opening of the SigG application", SRE4 "Closing of the SigG application", SRE6 "Cardholder authentication failure", SRE7 "Repeated authentication failure", SRE8 "Authentication expiration" and SRE12 "Cardholder authentication by reset code failed".
-This SEF IA1.2 uses the mechanism M1 defined in paragraph 3.5.1.
+This SEF IA1.2 uses the mechanism M1 defined in paragraph 5.1.

 ad (3): If a SRE10 Potential security violation occurred, the TOE will assume the S7 Potential attacker as the human user of the ICC.
 (If the ICC has been terminated, it is intended not to be used anymore.)
-This SEF IA1.3 uses the mechanism M7 defined in paragraph 3.5.7.
+This SEF IA1.3 uses the mechanism M7 defined in paragraph 5.7.